jaypaulb/CanvusAPIDemo/README.md

 that implements the UI. `server` is a simple express web server that hosts the client and proxies API calls to Canvus server.

+# Requirements

+* Canvus server with API access enabled
+* API access should be unauthenticated (no access token support)

 # Development

 * `cd client && npm run-script build`